 A pre-bed bath or shower can be the perfect end to a day.

 Body temperature plays a role in your natural circadian rhythm.
 Normally, your body temperature rises throughout the day and then starts to cool down as you head into the evening, signaling to your brain that it’s time to sleep.
-When your body temps stay high, your brain doesn’t get that cooling down, “time-to-settle-in” message.
+When your body temp stays high, your brain doesn’t get that cooling-down, “time-to-settle-in” message.

 The timing of your pre-bed bath or shower is important.
 Don’t elevate your body temperature immediately before bedtime.
 Sleep experts recommend taking your pre-bed shower or bath approximately an hour and a half before you plan on going to bed.